-During 2020, AIG Life performed regular stress testing of interest rates to assess the impact on the AIG Life solvency position.
+During 2021, AIG Life performed regular stress testing of interest rates to assess the impact on the AIG Life solvency position.
 This ensured that the Company maintained sufficient solvency capital to withstand shocks within the market.

-During the ORSA process, several market risk scenarios were considered including yield curve scenarios where the yield curve is changed by -0.5%, -0.75%, +0.80% and +1.0%.
+During the ORSA process, several market risk scenarios were considered including yield curve scenarios where the yield curve is changed by -0.5%, -0.75% and +0.75%.
 The reduction in yields allowed for the possibility of negative interest rates and produced an outcome showing a reduction in net assets that was relatively modest owing to the mitigating effect of interest rate hedging.
 However, the modelled scenario did not allow for the effects of any management actions in response to the stress - in particular, any further pricing activity in this low yield environment or de-risking of the asset portfolio.
 Upwards movements in yields generally increased the solvency ratio, albeit to a lesser extent than in previous years, again due to the impact of interest rate hedging.
-The hedge is regularly recalibrated and recalibration activity subsequent to the ORSA has increased the solvency benefit of yield rises while retaining the protection against yield falls.